engag1ng/Kryptos/README.md

 ## 🚀 About
 If you reuse passwords, you significantly increase the risk of getting hacked.
 This is why you should use a password manager.
 Kryptos generates, stores and searches unique passwords for all your accounts, makes the data transferable across devices and keeps you safe online.

 I was interested in cryptography and the inner workings of password managers (And also needed one myself at the time), so I decided to build one myself.
 Kryptos was an amazing project that has tought me a lot about how encryption works, how to handle UI's and backend functions.
 I really hope you enjoy Kryptos.
 I will try to add more features and support for more platforms in the future.
-If you would like to contribute please read [here]("##🤝Contributions").
+If you would like to contribute please read the contributions section.

 ## 📝 Getting started
 ### Prerequisites